Skip to content

 • Boil ziti according to package instructions.
 Drain.

-• In a large pot, heat olive oil over medium heat.
-Stir in onion and garlic and sauté 3 to 5 minutes, or until onions are tender.
-Add in beef and cook 5 to 7 minutes, or until browned.
+• In a large pot, heat 1 Tablespoon olive oil over medium heat.
+Stir in 1 cup onion and 4 cloves garlic and sauté 3 to 5 minutes, or until onions are tender.
+Add in one pound ground beef and cook 5 to 7 minutes, or until browned.
 Drain excess grease, if needed.
-Stir in tomatoes, spaghetti sauce, basil, oregano, salt, and pepper.
+Stir in 1 can diced tomatoes, 26 ounces spaghetti sauce, 2-4 Tablespoons chopped fresh basil, 1/2 teaspoon oregano, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
 Simmer 10 to 15 minutes.

-• Stir in sour cream and cooked ziti.
+• Stir in 3/4 cup sour cream and cooked ziti.
 Spoon 1/2 of the mixture into the baking dish.
-Top with 1/2 of the mozzarella cheese.
+Top with 1 cup of the mozzarella cheese.
 Spoon the remaining ziti mixture over the cheese.
-Top with the remaining cheese.
+Top with the remaining 1 cup cheese.
 Bake 20 to 25 minutes, or until cheese is bubbly.

 • Top with fresh basil or parsley, if desired, to serve.